Examples

 When the Almighty created Lucifer, he gave him a magnificent appearance!
 This beauty, which the Lord stated was perfect, was made possible through at least nine precious stones commonly used in jewelry (Ezekiel 38:12 - 13)!
 This means Lucifer (who would ultimately turn himself into Satan the devil) was honored by being decorated with a spiritual version of precious stones that would be created in the physical universe at a later date!

-Many other examples exist of God endorsing the use of various materials to adorn something in order to enhance its appearance.
+Many other examples exist of God endorsing the use of various materials to make jewelry or otherwise adorn something in order to enhance its appearance.
 For example, He commanded the High Priest to wear a special ornate garment when conducting his duties.
 This garment, called an ephod, was made of gold, purple and other fine threads.
 It also had embedded in it twelve dazzling gemstones such as an emerald and sapphire (Exodus 28, 39).

 The New Jerusalem